Getting Started

 See native-federation in action — Tractor Store demo

-A complete Native Federation Angular host with multiple remotes, deployed and live — clone or fork the source from native-federation/angular-examples to run it locally.
+A complete Native Federation Angular host with multiple remotes, deployed and live — clone or fork the source from native-federation/playground to run it locally.

 Open the demo →